jlethuau/wp-parallax-content-slider/README.txt

 * and many more...

 It's also possible to choose to display a static HTML content instead of displaying last posts in the slider.

+WARNING: This last feature is dangerous since all plugins files will are deleted by Wordpress during an automatic update!
+Be careful if you use it and backup your files.

 Roadmap: